addyje/introScienceProject/README.md

-# ⭐️ An introduction to scientific programming and data anlysis with Python ⭐️
+# ⭐️ An introduction to scientific programming and data analysis with Python ⭐️

 Start with <i>PythonPrimer</i>, and then move on to <i>CalculatingMass_pt1</i> and <i>CalculatingMass_pt2</i> to learn how to